cantino/mcfly/README.md

 When suggesting a command, McFly takes into consideration:

 * The directory where you ran the command.
-You're more likely to run the same command in the same directory in the future.
+You're likely to run that command in the same directory in the future.
-* What commands you typed before the command (e.g., the command's context).
+* What commands you typed before the command (e.g., the command's execution context).
 * How often you run the command.
 * When you last ran the command.
+* If you've selected the command in McFly before.
 * The command's historical exit status.
 You probably don't want to run old failed commands.

 ## Installation